enso-org/enso/docs/runtime/caching.md

 #### Typing Operators

-All typing operators in Enso (`IR.Type`) are dependent on their constituent
+All typing operators in Enso (`Type`) are dependent on their constituent
 parts:

 ```